doriordan/skuber/docs/GUIDE.md

 As the features in the Extensions API group are generally of a beta or experimental status in Kubernetes, it should be expected that this API is more likely to change in a backwards-incompatible manner than the core API.

-Currently Skuber supports [HorizontalPodAutoscaler](http://kubernetes.io/v1.1/docs/user-guide/horizontal-pod-autoscaler.html) and the associated [Scale](http://kubernetes.io/v1.1/docs/design/horizontal-pod-autoscaler.html#scale-subresource) subresource in this group.
+Currently Skuber supports [HorizontalPodAutoscaler](http://kubernetes.io/v1.1/docs/user-guide/horizontal-pod-autoscaler.html) and the associated [Scale](http://kubernetes.io/v1.1/docs/design/horizontal-pod-autoscaler.html#scale-subresource) subresource in this group, as well as [Deployments](http://kubernetes.io/v1.1/docs/user-guide/deployments.html).
 Support for other features in this API group will be added shortly.
 The following paragraphs explain how to use these types - for more details see this [example](../examples/src/main/scala/skuber/examples/scale/ScaleExamples.scala).

 ***Scale***